To become a property millionaire you have to think like a millionaire. we dig deep and find out how to succeed with gary lin.

 - Success leads to more success.
 When you start investing and make money, you gain confidence.
 When you gain confidence, you will set bigger goals.
 When you achieve those bigger goals, you have more confidence to take your goals to a bigger level.

 - When you are successful, pass your knowledge to those who seek it.
-Gary Lin is now a property coach in his spare time.
-His day job used to be a senior asset manager at Auckland Transport.
-Later he became a full time property coach and owned a renovation business Grande Lusso.
-He mentors students and walks them through the investment process.
-Gary can be contacted at Gary@Garylin.co.
-Orgary@grandelusso.co.nz find him on facebook or wechat.
-Just google his name and you’ll find it.
-He’s been featured in the NZ Herald for at least 10 times.
+His day job is a senior asset manager at Auckland Transport.
+In his spare time, he’s a property coach at Ronovationz.
+He mentors students and walks them through the process.
+Gary can be contacted at Gary@Ronovationz.com.